stroncis/numpy-image-shredder/README.md

 *   **Error Handling**: Handles and displays errors in the UI.

-*   **Batteries included**: Comes with pre-set default values for the image URL and chunk dimensions for quick testing.
+*   **Batteries included**: Comes with pre-set default values for the image URL and chunk dimensions for quick testing and playing around.

 *   **More Functionality**:
-    *   Handpicked sample images to test various aspects and play around
-    *   Reset inputs to their default values.
+    *   Quick reset inputs to their default values.
     *   Image re-processing automatically on any input change (chunk size changes update results only on release).
     *   Slicing guidelines, helping identify chunk edges.
     *   Custom output image width in pixels (subplot title fonts scaled accordingly) for exporting.
 Vertical padding (output image aspect ratio) is dinamically adjusted.